ietf-wg-ppm/draft-ietf-ppm-dap/api-resources.md

 ##### PUT

 Idempotent upload of a report to an aggregator.
 The request body is a `struct Report`.
+Once uploaded, a report is immutable, meaning that subsequent `PUT` requests to a particular report resource that vary fields of `struct Report` MUST be rejected by the leader.

 This is analogous to DAP-02's `POST /upload`.